-The book includes a foreword written by Blanche Wiesen Cook, distinguished professor of History and Women’s Studies at the City University of New York, USA, and Robert Cohen, professor of Social Studies, Education, at New York University, USA.
+The book includes a foreword written by Blanche Wiesen Cook, distinguished professor of History and Women’s Studies at the City University of New York and Robert Cohen, professor of Social Studies, Education, at New York University.
 [Publisher’s description]

 A PDF of this book is available for free via Open Access.